tangledbytes/notion-gister/README.md

 Just like anything I build, it is very barebones at the expense of extensibility.
 Almost evert aspect of gister can be configured via `.gister.yaml`.

+## Prerequisites
+1. Notion API Keys (Refer - https://developers.notion.com/)
+2. Ensure Notion Integration is linked with the databases that you need to access via gister.
+3. SMTP relay API.
+I use Mailjet, their free offering is more than enough for my needs.

 ## Gister Config Guide
 Gister config has to be named `.gister.yaml` and needs to be in the same directory where gister is running.